-Note, different affiliate networks and tracking platforms have different strengths and weaknesses, vertical merchant expertise, cost structures, and so on.
-So be sure to do your homework well before reaching a decision.
+Keep in mind that different affiliate networks and tracking platforms have different strengths, weaknesses, vertical merchant expertise, cost structures, and other features.
+Research these platforms carefully before reaching a decision.

 Affiliate managers or outsourced program management companies (OPMs)

 Between merchant and affiliate, OPMs are considered to be the main driver.
-Affiliate managers can be in-house where brands may decide to work with companies to either manage the entire program or give the in-house team a hand.
+Affiliate managers can be in-house, or brands may decide to work with outside companies to either manage the entire program or give the in-house team a hand.

-These types of agency partnerships tend to be more beneficial because in most cases, in-house teams have limited expertise, resources, market reach, and limited existing affiliate relationships.
-So, working with a company can help fill these gaps that exist and drive much faster results.
+Outsourced agency partnerships tend to be more beneficial, though.
+In most cases, in-house teams have limited market reach, expertise, resources, and limited existing affiliate relationships.
+So, working with another company can help fill these gaps and accelerate results.

 Tasks that agencies can support often include growth strategies, partner recruitment, long-tail program optimization, campaign management content creation, and so on.

-There are various variables to consider when deciding whether to work with an affiliate program management company or OPM.
-Below we have listed a few of them:
+Consider these and other variables when deciding whether to work with an affiliate program management company or OPM:

 - In-house team size